 Write The Ending

 Now that they have written their own ending, let’s see how the story ends.

 The blind woman said to the traveler, “It is true that I am blind and cannot see anything the lamp illuminates but I carry it for people like you–for people who can see.
 If I walk at night without the lamp, others may not see me and knock me over.
 Or I might scare them in the dark.
 I can also help those who are lost find their way.”
 The travelers who had made fun of the old woman felt regret and apologized to her.

-I’ve started asking a few questions to my kids after I read in the evenings with my kids.
-This works well even the younger ones — Frog and Toad gets some good answers out of them.
+I’ve started asking my kids a few questions after I read with them in the evenings.
+It seems to work well–even with the younger ones.
+Frog and Toad is usually a good bet to get answers out of them.
 1) What is the story about?
 2) What is the moral or what does the story want us to learn? and 3) Can you find any other meaning from it?
 It’s fun to hear their perspectives and you might be surprised with what they have to say.
 Just because you think the moral is “always listen to your dad” maybe the deeper meaning is that “mom is gonna be there to cheer you up when life gets hard.”